Mind teachings of Tibet: Legacy and the Rimé movement

 The spirit of the Rimé was also embraced by the 16th Karmapa, Rangjung Rigpe Dorje, having been fostered by Khyentse Chökyi Lodrö, a mutual teacher of his and of Dudjom Rinpoche, and of a young Chagdud Tulku Rinpoche.
 Since the time of Khakyab Dorje, 15th Karmapa Lama (who had received all the Rimé transmissions from his teacher Jamgon Kongtrul), the leading Kagyu lamas have also embraced Rimé universalism and nonsectarianism.

 Although the rise of Rimé is often associated with Jamyang Khyentse Wangpo and Jamgon Kongtrul – both born in the early 19th century, notable nonsectarian and universal compassion was already voiced by The Third Khamtrul Rinpoche, the author of an important mahamudra guide and a Drukpa lineage leader born in 1680, whose final words were:

 I will rest in the nature of mind, within the inner mandala of Padmasambhava.
 Although I will enjoy the peace of nirvana, I cannot abandon suffering beings; so, even if each sentient being takes millions of years to be freed, I will emanate in many incarnations for them and for the Dharma.
 I have no wish to care only for my own tradition or just for those who respect me and are attached to me—I wish to be helpful to all beings without discrimination.

-The legacy of the wishes of Tibetan Buddhist religious leaders and their adherents, after being forced to leave their homelands, is visibly apparent in the second half of the 20th century and in the dawn of the 21st, through the collective presentations and publications of the quality translations of these most important sacred texts, along with their associated oral instructions.
-Taken together, they represent the first major milestone towards ensuring the preservation of the religious and cultural heritage of the mind teachings of Tibet – an effort which some may regard to be reminiscent of their original introduction to the lands of Tibet, more than thirteen centuries earlier.
+The legacy of the wishes of Tibetan Buddhist religious leaders and their adherents, after being forced to leave their homelands, is apparent in the second half of the 20th century and in the early 21st, through the collective presentations and publications of translations of these sacred texts, along with their associated oral instructions.
+Taken together, they represent a major milestone towards ensuring the preservation of the religious and cultural heritage of the mind teachings of Tibet – an effort which some may regard to be reminiscent of their original introduction to the lands of Tibet, more than thirteen centuries earlier.